aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/set-tolerances-for-file-gdb-layer/_index.md

 ---
-title: Create File GDB Dataset and Set Tolerances for a Layer
+title: How to Create GDB Dataset and Set Tolerances for a Layer
 linktitle: Set Tolerances for File GDB Layer
 second_title: Aspose.GIS .NET API
-description: Explore Aspose.GIS for .NET and learn how to create file GDB dataset and set tolerances effortlessly with step‑by‑step guidance.
-Enhance your .NET applications.
+description: Learn how to create GDB files with Aspose.GIS for .NET, set layer precision, and use file GDB options to control tolerances.
 weight: 22
 url: /net/layer-data-operations/set-tolerances-for-file-gdb-layer/
-date: 2025-12-31
+date: 2026-04-30
+keywords:
+- how to create gdb
+- create gis layer
+- how to set tolerances
+- set layer precision
+- file gdb options
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create File GDB Dataset and Set Tolerances for a Layer
+# How to Create GDB Dataset and Set Tolerances for a Layer

 ## Introduction
 If you need to **create file GDB dataset** and control its precision, you’re in the right place.
 In this tutorial we’ll walk through the entire process—starting from setting up your .NET project, creating a File Geodatabase (GDB) dataset, and then applying XY, Z, and M tolerances to a new layer.
 By the end you’ll have a ready‑to‑use dataset that works smoothly with ArcGIS tools and other GIS applications.
+This guide shows you **how to create gdb** files programmatically, so you can automate data pipelines without manual intervention.

 ## Quick Answers
 - **What does “create file GDB dataset” mean?** It creates a new File Geodatabase container on disk that can hold multiple GIS layers.